 Our ultimate goal is ensuring everyone is housed.
-Until then however, we guide and encourage communities to offer temporary housing… COME JOIN THE GROWING INTERFAITH MOVEMENT BY ATTENDING A WORKSHOP TO FIND OUT MORE!
+Until then however, we guide and encourage communities to offer temporary housing… COME JOIN THE GROWING INTERFAITH MOVEMENT BY ATTENDING A MEETING TO FIND OUT MORE!

 We also have needs for volunteers, food, supplies, and monetary help to help run the shelters themselves.
 We also need “behind the scenes” help with administration, coordination, event planning, fundraising, outreach, grant writing. * You don’t have to have a specific, or any faith belief to volunteer.

 Click to donate a tax deductible donation.
 Proceeds pay for overnight monitors in small/poorer faith communities so more people can be sheltered.
 And to purchase gas cards for those who live in their vehicles.

 Checks are also welcome.
 To donate by check, make check payable to: ‘Willow Glen United Methodist ‘ (memo field should indicate the donation is for the Winter Faith Collaborative).
 Mail your check to the attention of Ingrid Quigley,

 Willow Glen United Methodist Church.
 1420 Newport Ave.
 San Jose, CA 95125

 - Overnight Sheltering: Sheltering people nightly either the entire winter season or in rotation with other communities.